jlhidalgo/golang-web-server/README.md

     Handler functions have been initialized
     Listening on localhost:8081...
     ```
-**Note**: By default, the application will be executed using handler functions.
+**Note**: By default, the application will be executed using handler functions and will listen to port 8081.

-* Run the application with FileServer handler:
+* Alternatively you can also run the application with FileServer handler:
     ```bash
     ./golang-web-server -use-handler-functions=false
     ```